 I like the adjustable seat aspect of 2 year olds but everything else just plain sucks.
 The main problem is that the seat wouldn’t last due to the way it is made and designed.
 When a kid pedals forward, he is exerting a lot of backward pressure.
-As the seat is a one piece design while the seatback is secured very tightly to the trike’s body, the pressure is then exerted on a thin piece of light plate that joins the seat and the seatback.
-Unfortunately, it is not strong enough and will tear away eventually, thus separating the seat from the seat back.
-This why you see so many reviews complaining about the non durability of the product.
+As the seat is a one-piece design while the seatback is secured very tightly to the trike’s body, the pressure is then exerted on a thin piece of light plate that joins the seat and the backrest.
+Unfortunately, it is not strong enough and will tear away eventually, thus separating the seat from the backrest.
+This why you see so many reviews complaining about the non-durability of the product.
 It is an inherent design flaw!

-If you compare Big Wheel vs Radio Flyer, there is simply no comparison.
-The latter wins out by a big margin as it is easier to assemble and has no problems with the seat being separated.
+If you compare Original Big Wheel vs Radio Flyer, there is just no comparison.
+The latter wins out by a significant margin as it is easier to assemble and has no problems with the seat being separated.

 Disney Big Wheel

 I am surprised that a company as big as Disney will allow this to be made.
 Overall, the sizing for ok for a small child but the parts seem cheaply made and not worth the price.
 The biggest problem was it is difficult to turn the wheel because the rod connecting the wheels at the back is too short.
 Children will have a hard time manoeuvring the vehicle.